DeveloperCielo/Checkout-Cielo/source/english.md

 ![Botão recorrência](/images/checkout-botao-recorrencia.png)

 <aside class="warning">If a button is used after the "End Date" registered, the transaction will present an error displaying "Oppss" in transactional screen.
 Data can be edited on the button editing screen in "Product Details"</aside>

+# Checkout Cielo installment options

+The Checkout Cielo provides two installments methods:

+##Installment via backoffice

+* The installments available as Store payment option should be set by the shopkeeper in backoffice Checkout, located in the Cielo site.
+* The configuration of the plots will be applied to all sales.

+### Characteristics

+* Available in integrations Checkout Cielo via POST, REST or button;
+* The total amount of cart items are added and divided by the number of merchant installments;
+* The purchase is always the same regardless of the number of installments chosen by the buyer;
+* The amount of freight is added to the amount of the installments;
+* The "sight" is available to the buyer.

+## Installment via contract (for sale)

+* In this option, the merchant can set the amount of installments for sale, specified via technical contract (json integration) at the time of submission of the application for sale.
+* In this option, the installment is simplified without the application of interest, as the Checkout performs the calculation of the shares considering the total value and number of parcels sent.

+<Aside class = "notice"> <strong> WARNING: </ strong> in the installment option via contract may be sent a number of shares lower than what is registered in the backoffice. </ Aside>

+### Characteristics

+* Available only in the integration of Checkout Cielo via REST;
+* The merchant sends the maximum number of installments you want to display to the buyer;
+* The amount of freight is added to the value of the installment.

+<Aside class = "warning"> <strong> Important: </ strong> MaxNumberOfInstallments field indicates the maximum number of installments.
+If the field is not sent, the Checkout Cielo follow the installment configured via Backoffice. </ Aside>

+## Examples of Integration / Payments

+Below is the parameters that should be sent to Checkout via technical contract, limiting the maximum number of shares available for sale to the buyer:

+### Installment via contract (for sale)

+`` `Json
+"Payment": {
+  "MaxNumberOfInstallments": 3
+}
+`` `

+<Aside class = "warning"> <strong> Important: </ strong> The value set in the `MaxNumberOfInstallments` field can not be greater than the value set in the backoffice. </ Aside>

+### Discount for cash payment with credit card

+* Available in the integration of Checkout Cielo via REST;
+* The discount amount will be applied only to the first installment;
+* The discount is applied to the cart value to be added after the freight.

+<Aside class = "warning"> <strong> Important: </ strong> The value reported for `FirstInstallmentDiscount` field will always be the value of a percentage discount.
+Example: 5 is equal to 5% off </ aside>.

+### Discount 1st installment credit card

+`` `Json
+"Payment": {
+"FirstInstallmentDiscount": 5
+}
+`` `

 # Integration Parameters